Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

-We distinguish between big, medium and small jobs defined as follows.
-A \emph{small job} is a job with length smaller than $2 \epsilon AS$; a \emph{big job} is a job with length greater than $(\frac{t}{n-2} - 2 \epsilon) AS$.
-All other jobs are called \emph{medium jobs}.
-We denote by $m_b$ the number of big jobs in the input.
+We distinguish between big, medium, and small items defined as follows.
+A \emph{small-item} is an item with size smaller than $2 \epsilon \sumratios{}S$; a \emph{big-item} is an item with size greater than $(\frac{v}{n-2} - 2 \epsilon) \sumratios{}S$.
+All other items are called \emph{medium items}.
+We denote by $m_b$ the number of big-items in the input.
+Our main structural Lemma is the following.